 C. 15 feet

-3. There is an intersection ahead; how far from it should you park?
+3. There is a crosswalk at an intersection ahead; how far from it should you park?

 A. 10 feet